 No one has favorited this theater yet

-The Pitts-Roth Theater was opened around 1946.
+The Pitts Roth Theatre was opened around 1946.
 It was built to cater for a mixed clentele of colored and white patrons in separate areas of the theatre.
 The orchestra level seated 444 and was for white patrons, while the 310-seat balcony catered for the colored patrons.
 The proscenium was 27 feet wide, with a stage 39 feet wide and 14 feet deep.

-It was part of the Pitts' Theatres chain in the early-1960’s.
+It was part of the Pitts' Theaters Inc. chain into the early-1960’s.
 It was later known as the South Theater.

 Just login to your account and subscribe to this theater